veg/idepi/README.md

 preconfigured python environment for use with IDEPI and can be downloaded from [http://hyphy.org/pubs/idepi-vm.tar.gz](http://hyphy.org/pubs/idepi-vm.tar.gz)

-> Please note that this VM file is ~2GB in size and make take a bit of
+> Please note that this VM file is ~2GB in size and may take a bit of
 > time to download

   User: user